zaknbur/Reactors/AI_1/computer-vision-translator/create-computer-vision-keys.md

 `az hack create` takes a series of parameters:

+- `name`, which will be the root name used for all items created
 - `runtime`, to indicate what runtime we'll be using for our application, such as Node.js (node) or PHP
 - `ai`, to create a Cognitive Services All in One key
 - `location`, to indicate the Azure region into which we want to create our resources
 - `output`, which we set to **yaml**, which allows us to control the output from the command (makes it easier to copy/paste later)

+The utility will add five random characters to the end of the name you provide to ensure uniqueness.
+If you later decide you want to take your application to production, you can always upgrade the plan the App Service is running on and then [provide a custom domain](https://docs.microsoft.com/Azure/app-service/app-service-web-tutorial-custom-domain).

 ## Last step